NYC Apartment Kitchen Remodel: The Real‑World Guide

 You can also explore our European kitchen cabinet finishes to learn about the pros and cons of each material.

-What to watch for (NYC pitfalls)
+What to Watch For (NYC Pitfalls)

-For real‑world case studies of overcoming challenges, check out our Jackson Heights Kitchen Project and Open Concept Apartment Kitchen in NYC
+For real-world case studies of overcoming challenges, check out our Jackson Heights Kitchen Project and Open Concept Apartment Kitchen in NYC.

-Approval & permit cheat‑sheet
+Approval & Permit Cheat-Sheet

 Scope | Board Approval | DOB Filing | Who Files? | Notes |

-Replace cabinets/counters/backsplash in place | Usually, a. decoration agreement or light review | Often no permit | GC | Still need insurance/COIs; protect common areas. |
+Replace cabinets/counters/backsplash in place | Usually, a decoration agreement or a light review | Often no permit | GC | Still need insurance/COIs; protect common areas. |

 Move the sink along the same wall | Full alteration review likely | Plumbing permit / LAA | LMP (+ RA/PE if drawings needed) | Watch the riser distance and pitch/venting limits. |